 Midterm and Final Exam: The Midterm Exam will consist of a combination of question types: multiple choice, definitions, and a short essay.
-The material to be covered by the Midterm includes everything from Day 1 of the course until midsemester.
+The material to be covered by the Midterm includes everything from Day 1 of the course until mid-semester.
 The Midterm Exam will be opened under the "Assignments" tab.
 The Final Exam will be structured similarly to the Midterm, and will cover all material from mid-semester until the last day of class.
 Keep in mind that exams are timed.
 Once you begin the exam, you will have 2 hours to complete it.
 Both the Midterm and the Final exams will be evaluated for possible plagiarism by the Turnitin tool.

-Make-up Exams: will be scheduled for those students who are unable to take the

-Midterm or Final on the dates established.
+Make-up Exams: will be scheduled for those students who are unable to take the Midterm or Final on the dates established.
 Students must present appropriate written proof that it was not possible to take the exam on the established date (a doctors' note in the case of a medical situation requiring immediate treatment, a statement from the director of a sports program in the case of the student's participation in a sports event, appropriate letters in the case of a family emergency, or family event).
 In all cases, clearance from the Professor is required for a make-up exam to occur.
 Depending on the circumstances of the case, students should plan to take make-up exams one week following the scheduled date.

-"Participation quizzes": There will be a total of six participation quiz assignments.
+Quizzes: There will be a total of five quiz assignments.
 You will need to go to the Assignments tab and take a multiple-choice quiz on the date indicated on the Lecture Schedule/Due Dates.
 Quizzes open at 8:00 am and close at midnight of the same day.
 Note that the quiz is timed.
 Once you begin taking the quiz, you will have 30 minutes to complete it.
 Do not attempt to take the quiz at 11:50 pm because the due date is at midnight and the assignment will close at that time.
 The quizzes will cover the material from the readings, lecture notes, and films.
 Keep in mind that quizzes are not cumulative.
-Quizzes are intended to be "participatory" in the sense that students in the course are assigned, at the beginning of the semester, to Discussion Groups; on the date of the quiz, members of each Discussion Group are encouraged to connect by e-mail and discuss the answers to each question on the Quiz.
-The Participation Quizzes count for 12.5% of the Final Grade.
+Quizzes are intended to be "participatory" in the sense that students in the course are assigned, at the beginning of the semester, to Discussion Groups.
+On the day before taking the quiz, the questions will become available under the Assignments tab.
+Members of each Discussion Group are encouraged to connect by e-mail and discuss the questions amongst yourselves.
+Take the Quiz on the following day within the time allotted.
+The 5 Quizzes count for 50% of the Final Grade.

 Extra Credit Essay: The wealth of material available on all topics related to the Modules makes it impossible to cover all of the interesting questions that are currently of great relevance to this course.
-Thus, for students interested in researching and writing a short essay on selected topics, extra credit points can be garnered (15 total) to add to your grade at the end of the semester.
+Thus, for students interested in researching and writing a short essay on selected topics, extra credit points can be garnered (10 total) to add to your grade at the end of the semester.
 There are 3 (three) options for writing Extra Credit Essays, out of which the student can only choose ONE.
-You can submit your extra credit (.doc format) under the "Assignments" tab.
-The questions for the essays are scheduled throughout the course; all extra credit essays must be turned in no later than June 17.
+You can submit your extra credit (.doc format) under the

+"Assignments" tab.
+The questions for the essays are scheduled throughout the course; all extra credit essays must be turned in no later than June 20.